 Broadcloth fabrics do wrinkle much.
 But they can easily be straightened by ironing with low to medium heat, depending on the fabric content.
 For a fabric content that is best dry cleaned like silk, they can be steamed to straighten the fibers again.

-The required process of washing broadcloth is entirely dependent on the fabric content.
-It can be hand-washable, washing machine suitable, or dry cleanable.
+The required process of washing broadcloth fabric is entirely dependent on the fabric content.
+It can be hand-washable, machine-washable, or dry-cleanable.
 Always refer to the laundry symbols.

-Keeping your broadcloth fabric content straight might seem like a tall order.
+Keeping your broadcloth fabric washing instructions straight might seem like a tall order.
 But this is why the fabric manufacturers are required to include the fabric content and washing instructions.
 If you follow them, you should be safe.

 What is Broadcloth? - In Conclusion

-Congratulations on acquiring this new knowledge.
-Hopefully, your question “what is broadcloth” has been fully answered.
-If you have read to this point, you now know how to care for your broadcloth fabric, its uses, and how it is made.
+Thanks for reading this what is broadcloth article.
+You will now know how to care for your broadcloth fabric, its uses, and how it is made.
 Sewing is an enjoyable craft.
 Sewing with broadcloth is even more enjoyable.

 More Fabric Articles